pwittrock/kubebuilder-workshop/README.md

 ### Run the Controller locally

 - `make run` # run the controller as a local process
+  - **Note:** this will not return, you will need to open another shell or send it to the background for the next steps.

 ### Edit the sample MongoDB file